 Drones pose threat to winged visitors, raptors

-BENGALURU: With many groups of drone fliers migrating from Hoskote to Hessarghatta, the flying of these remote controlled (RC) aircraft has been causing bird deaths in the pristine grassland of late.
-One can see many groups of drone enthusiasts indulging in this activity without realising the serious impact on the biodiversity of this unique habitat.
+BENGALURU: With many groups of drone fliers in Bengaluru, Karnataka, migrating from Hoskote to Hessarghatta, the flying of these remote controlled (RC) aircraft has been causing bird deaths in the pristine grassland of late.
+One can see many groups of drone enthusiasts indulging in this activity without realising the impact on the biodiversity of this unique habitat.

-Forest officials say action will be taken against people who have been causing injuries or death to birds or animals inhabiting this area.
+Forest officials say action will be taken against people who have been causing injuries or death to birds or animals in the area.

 Spread across a 300-acre area of Hessarghatta, this land is said to be the last remaining grassland in and around Bengaluru.
 Further, this area is a site for several wintering migratory birds from Europe and Central Asia as also several species of raptors.